T

 Destination-specific money tips

-• While cards are widely accepted, always have some cash (PLN) for smaller vendors, markets, and public transport ticket machines.
+• While cards are common, always carry some cash (PLN) for smaller vendors, markets, and some public transport ticket machines.